 Are you a leader?
-Then you know there will be times when the people you work with aren’t performing as expected—and you know you need to confront them about it but are afraid the conversation will stir up emotions and make the situation worse.
-Or maybe you feel comfortable calling the meeting, but you’re not sure what to actually say that will motivate change without having to threaten consequences.
+Then you know there will be times when the people you work with aren’t performing as expected—and you know you need to confront them about it.
+But maybe you’re afraid the conversation will stir up emotions and make the situation worse.
+Or maybe you feel comfortable calling the meeting, but you’re not actually sure what to say to motivate change without having to threaten consequences.

 Try these five steps to achieve a conversation that results in improved work:

-On the flip side, if you truly believing anything can happen, they might surprise you.
+On the flip side, if you truly believe anything can happen, they might surprise you.
 Go into the meeting curious about what they think and the solutions they might have to offer.

 If something unnerves you during the conversation, say that word to yourself to shift back to the feeling you want to express.
 Can’t get over feeling angry or disappointed?
 Tell the person why you are feeling that way, but follow it up with hopefulness and encouragement about the future should they choose to work toward your goal for them.